 Blights Out is a collective of artists, activists, and architects who seek to demystify and democratize the system of housing development and expose the policies that lead to gentrification.
-We have located the lynchpin of gentrification in laws governing property, debt, and racialized wealth stratification.
-Our mission is to generate dialogue, art, and action that challenge inequitable development and drive land use policy in New Orleans.
+We located the lynchpin of gentrification in laws governing property, debt, and racialized wealth stratification.
+Between 2014 and 2018, our mission was to generate dialogue, art, and action that could challenge inequitable development and drive land use policy in New Orleans.
+We are currently in a period of hibernation and reflection.